-This appropriation is limited to investigating incidents and investigating and resolving complaints against the Police, and to upholding the rights of persons in Police detention.
-The appropriation is intended to achieve the efficient and effective provision of those services.
+This appropriation is limited to investigating incidents, investigating and resolving complaints against the Police, and upholding the rights of persons in Police detention.
+The appropriation is intended to ensure the fair, efficient and effective provision of those services.

 CONSULTATION WITH, AND REPORTING TO, OUR RESPONSIBLE MINISTER